It’s Monday morning and we have a case of the “Where’s my.”

 What day is it at school?
 Is anything special going on today?
 Library?
 PE?
 Music?
 Do you need anything for that?

-Now that Henry is clever little reader I have a written checklist posted for them to follow.
+Now that Henry is a clever little reader, I have a written checklist posted for him to follow.
 And, one day, I will be able to sit and drink my coffee before it gets cold as they make their way out the door without my prompting.

 A girl can dream, right?